 |Typical places available||The School typically has approx 80 places available.|

 |Typical applications received||The School typically receives approx 450 applications.|

 |Typical A level offer||AAA, two of which would normally be from Mathematics, Physics, Chemistry and Biology.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of the non- Science A-level (at the grades specified above).|

 |Typical International Baccalaureate offer||34 points including Chemistry, Physics, Maths or Biology.|

-The first year is an important period for any student.
-It is a year in which you will discover a new way of life and a new way of learning.
-Your initial year is designed to give you a sound foundation in the discipline, with clinical and dispensing techniques introduced at the very beginning to enhance your clinical skills.
-First year modules include lectures, tutorials, and clinical practice.
-In the first year, particular attention is given to developing the academic skills that you will need when reading for a university undergraduate degree.
+In year one you will discover a new way of life and a new way of learning.
+This year is designed to give you a sound foundation in the discipline, with clinical and dispensing techniques introduced at the beginning to enhance your clinical skills.
+Modules include lectures, tutorials, and clinical practice.
+Particular attention is given to developing the academic skills you need for a university undergraduate degree.